DemocracyClub/Website/_posts/2014-06-25-mysociety.markdown

 Following on from [yesterday's post]({% post_url 2014-06-24-mapping-the-projects %}) about some initial projects, here is a guest post from mySociety's
 Myf Nixon.

-We talk a lot about the basic projects being the 'pipes a sewers' of democracy.
+We talk a lot about the basic projects being the 'pipes and sewers' of democracy.
 In other words, the stuff that needs to be in place as a baseline before other projects can happen.  mySociety, and particularly the Poplus projects are excellent example of this, and without them projects like Democracy Club would have a much harder time.

 ----